MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Classes_Properties.md

 PowerShell class properties can't define custom getter and setter logic directly.
-You can approximate this functionality by defining a backing property with the `hidden` keyword and using `Add-Member` to define a visible property with custom logic for getting and setting the value.
+You can approximate this functionality by defining a backing property with the `hidden` keyword and using `Update-TypeData` to define a visible property with custom logic for getting and setting the value.

 By convention, define the hidden backing property name with an underscore prefix and use camel casing.
 For example, instead of `TaskCount`, name the